 What you need to know about Capital One Auto Finance loans

 Basic car loan options

-Capital One offers three common types of auto loans:
+Capital One offers three common types of auto financing.

 If you want a private party loan or a loan for a lease buyout, you’ll need to look elsewhere.